 - The trope is also Invoked by a villain later on who arranged for Dr. McNinja to be cloned hundreds of times, so instead of the Doc being one man fighting his army of mooks, said villain would be one man fighting an army of McNinjas, thereby making the latter almost powerless.

-- Which Dr. McNinja then counters with a dose of Dangerously Genre Savvy: He uses Enemy Mine and Buddy Cop Show cliches and joins up with Rayner against the clones, thereby making them both strong.
+- Which Dr. McNinja then counters: he uses Enemy Mine and Buddy Cop Show cliches and joins up with Rayner against the clones, thereby making them both strong.
 Rayner doesn't want to team up with his enemy of course, but since rejecting help means rejecting The Power of Friendship, he becomes powerless against the clones when he doesn't allow McNinja to help him.
 Thus they both defeat all the clones, which means McNinja is at full power again.

 - Justified in Fans! when Team Alpha faces the golems of the Order of the Dragon.
 The larger the summoned army, the more the Order members have to spread their power among the individual units, resulting in a frightening number of mooks that all drop with one hit.

 - Sluggy Freelance: In "The Sci-fi Adventure", the spaceship Torg and Riff are on is attacked by a group of xenomorph-style aliens in space.
 The crewmen shoot them easily in zero gravity outside the ship (when there are a lot of them), but one of them manages to infect one of the humans, causing one more alien to burst out of him inside the ship and go on a rampage.
 She starts killing crew members effortlessly by herself, until only Riff and Torg are left, at which point they find some big guns and shoot her down.

 - Girl Genius used it in all ways.